daat2/online-recipe-cookware/README.md

 DAAT Recipe :Online-recipe-cookware

  * Site Logo-I designed site logo as part of UX design so users can identify the brand as a recipe webpage.
- * Favicons- I created a favicon for my site, it is little icons displayed on the browser tab and bookmarks bar as an identity of my site so users can recognise the website..
+ * Favicons- I created a favicon for my site, it is little icons displayed on the browser tab and bookmarks bar as an identity of my site so users can recognise the website.
- * Navbar- The Navbar comprises of all the navigation links which users will use to navigate through all the pages of the website
+ * Navbar- The Navbar comprises of all the navigation links which users will use to navigate through all the pages of the website.
  * Secondary Navbar-  The secondary Navbar is a distinct Nav, user friendly easy access for users  to navigate through the Course meal and Cuisines of their choice.
  * Login- Users will be able to login with their personal login details  and these details will match the authentication criteria.
  * Registration- On the landing page, a user’s will be able to click the login tab, if not registered, they will be able to complete the form and complete their details.